GoldHEN/ps5debug/README.md

 ### MultiTrainer II
 - Working with PS4 and PS5 games with some issues:
   - Some code caves that rely on ASLR do not work.
-- Patched to work with both types of json cheats, with aslr diabled.
+- Patched to work with both types of json cheats, with aslr enabled.
 - Fixed version will be released shortly.

 ### Original Reaper